xstefanox/swarmcret/README.md

 Swarmcret is a solution that can be used to adapt configuration mounted in the filesystem into a set of environment variables.

+## Origin of the name

+"Swarmcret" is the portmanteau of "swarm" and "secret" and it is also the Frison translation for "swarm".

 ## How to use

 1. Mount your secrets in `/var/run/secrets` path